Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 Check out the [Interactive Demo](http://www.microsoftazureiotsuite.com/demos/remotemonitoring) for a detailed overview of features and use cases.

+To get started you can follow along with the Getting Started for a command line deployment.
+You can also deploy using the web interface at https://www.azureiotsolutions.com.

 ### Documentation
 See more documentation [here](https://docs.microsoft.com/azure/iot-suite/).